CMS Department of Physical Education

 Course Description

 This course introduces the student to a variety of meditation techniques from different traditions, including Mindfulness and light yoga.
-It will provide an overview of the neuroscience supporting the benefits of meditation including reduced stress, improved focus and improved sense of well-being, as well as addressing common obstacles to meditation.
-The learning outcome is for the students to be able to identify which techniques are best suited for them in varying situations and to develop a sustainable personal meditation practice to achieve the benefits desired.
-This class is informed by the Mindfulness Based Stress Reduction (MBSR) course which is taught online over an 8-week period, typically for a fee of $675.
-Similar courses are being taught effectively online.
-This course fee is $100 for 12 sessions.
+It will provide an overview of the neuroscience supporting the benefits of individual meditation techniques including reduced stress, better sleep, improved focus, and a sense of well-being.
+The course will also address common obstacles to meditation as well as approaches to overcoming these obstacles.
+This class is informed world-class Mindfulness and Meditation courses including the Mindfulness-Based Stress Reduction (MBSR) course.

 Mindfulness-Based Emotional Intelligence